Meet the cast of Last Tango in Halifax series five - TheNewsTrace

-BBC One’s beloved comedy-drama Last Tango in Halifax is returning to our screens later this yr, with all the principal cast set to return.
+BBC One’s beloved comedy-drama Last Tango in Halifax has returned to our screens, with all the important cast again for extra.

 We haven’t seen the characters since 2016, so for those who’ve forgotten the finer particulars of the household tree, right here’s a useful information…